ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 In addition to being a part of the Microsoft .NET Framework, Windows Forms (WinForms) is also available in .NET, which is the open-source, cross-platform successor to the .NET Framework.
 This inclusion ensures that developers can utilize WinForms not only in the traditional .NET Framework environment but also in the modern, more flexible .NET ecosystem.
 This availability broadens the scope for building desktop applications for Windows, allowing developers to leverage the rich GUI capabilities of WinForms along with the advanced features and improvements found in the .NET platform.

-In this learning path, we will learn how to use WinForms to create a desktop application.
+In this learning path, you will learn how to use WinForms to create a desktop application.
 The application will perform computation-intensive operations, such as matrix multiplication.
-Then, we will explore how Windows on Arm can be used to accelerate the application by comparing the computation time with that on x64 systems.
+Then, you will explore how Windows on Arm can be used to accelerate the application by comparing the computation time with that on x64 systems.

-You can find the companion code in [this repository](https://github.com/dawidborycki/Arm64.DesktopApp.WindowsForms.git).
+You can find the complete code used in this learning path in [this repository](https://github.com/dawidborycki/Arm64.DesktopApp.WindowsForms.git).
 ## Before you begin
 Before you begin make sure to install Visual Studio 2022 with .NET Desktop Development workload.